CMPUT301F19T14/CMPUT301Team14Project/README.md

 ### Known Issues:

 - Firebase connection may be **Unstable** When Running on Android Emulators.
 If Login or Register Failed, please try **Uninstall** the APP and **Reinstall** APP
+- IntentTest(UITest) sometimes failed to click the ListView to pop up the fragment resulting test failed, please rerun them

 ### Reference: